 Contact Our Sexual Health Experts

 Vaginismus is a challenge, but it’s important to remember that effective treatments exist to improve your quality of life and intimate relationships.
 With three double board-certified urogynecologists on staff, know that help is available.
-If you’re experiencing painful sex, call us today at 770.720.7733 to schedule an appointment or simply request an appointment online at either our Woodstock or Canton location.
+If you’re experiencing painful sex, call us today at 770.720.7733 to schedule an appointment or simply schedule an appointment online at either our Woodstock or Canton location.